 The purpose of the International Student Advisory Board (ISAB) is to provide advice to the International Student, Scholars and Programs (ISSP) office on issues that are important to international students and that impact the international student experience on campus.

-Established in 2011, the goal of ISAB is to represent the needs and concerns of international students at William & Mary and to work towards improving the W&M experience for all international students.
-This will be achieved through cooperative listening and reflection between ISAB and ISSP, the development and refinement of ISSP programming, and by working closely with the university community.
-Board members will provide feedback for programming, including but not limited to social programming, orientation programs, information sessions, immigration support, and the web site.
-In addition, board members will have the opportunity to comment on the overall experience of being a student at W&M. International students need to know that their voices and ideas are valued, and ISSP has a responsibility to actively integrate ISAB's feedback, concerns, and ideas into general programming and goals.
+Goal 1: Board members will provide feedback on the programs and services provided by ISSP and other university departments.
+In addition, board members will have the opportunity to comment on the overall experience of being a student at W&M and VIMS.
+International students need to know that their voices and ideas are valued, and ISSP has a responsibility to actively integrate ISAB's feedback, concerns, and ideas into general programming and goals.